Property (T) for Banach algebras

 It may be tempting to define the Banach space version of property $(\mathrm{T})$ for groups parallel to the often used definition of Kazhdan's property $(\mathrm{T})$ which only requires the existence of a non-zero invariant vector.
-A priori, this is a different and weaker property.
-We shall refer to it as \emph{weak property $(\mathrm{T}_{\mathcal{E}})$}.
+A priori, this is a weaker property.